vitrivr/feature-extraction-server/README.md

 32 GB is a good amount.
 This will only work if your host machine has enough free memory.

+### Configuring the Server

+- Log Level
+  - Either `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`
+  - Command line argument `--log-level` available for development server
+  - Otherwise, set the environment variable `LOG_LEVEL`
+  - TODO: environment file
+  - Default is `INFO` as specified in the settings module
+- Log Path
+  - Where the log file is stored
+  - Command line argument `--log-path` available for development server
+  - Otherwise, set the environment variable `LOG_PATH`
+  - TODO: environment file
+  - Default is `default.log` as specified in the settings module
+- Default Task
+  - When no task is specified in a request, this setting is used
+  - Command line argument `--default-task` available for development server
+  - Otherwise, set the environment variable `DEFAULT_TASK`
+  - TODO: environment file
+  - Default is `image_captioning` as specified in the settings module
+- Port
+  - Used to specify a port
+  - For the development server:
+    - Command line argument `--port` or `-p`
+    - Otherwise set the environment variable `PORT`
+    - TODO: environment file
+    - Default is `5000` as specified in app module
+   - For the Docker Image:
+      Use docker compose or docker run to route port 5000 to your desired port

 ## Client Side